frnmst/docker-debian-postgis-django/README.md

 ### Build via git

-1. add this to the docker compose file of your project:
+1. add this to the docker compose file of your project, where `${VERSION}` may correspond to a git tag such as `0.0.3`:

 ```
 services: